holochain-community-resources/design-workshop/design-workshop.md

 BUT, we **can be sure that what we already see happened and is valid**.
 All entries accessible from the DHT are already validated by the neighborhood they live in, so we can assume that they are valid.
 Also, we can be sure that the **content of an entry won't change**, although **its metadata CAN change** (whether it is updated or deleted, or which links it has attached).

 Lastly, holochain's DHT works like a big [CRDT](https://en.wikipedia.org/wiki/Conflict-free_replicated_data_type).
-That means that global order of events cannot influence the final state of the data.
+That means that **global order of events cannot influence the final state of the data**.
 This means that, for example, if Alice creates entry A, then Bob removes entry A, and then Alice creates again entry A, **entry A will stay removed forever**.
 Holochain internals mechanisms don't have any way of discerning in which global order those events happened (*does global time exist?*) so it will solve the dispute by giving the remove entry order priority over all the other ones.

 #### Validation rules

-All these mechanisms and primitives influences our validation rule design, and we have to keep them in mind at all times not to write bad validation rules. **Validation rules must be deterministic**: for a given entry or link, all validations any agent might run at any point in time **must** result in the same execution.
+All these mechanisms and primitives influences our validation rule design, and we have to keep them in mind at all times not to write bad validation rules. **Validation rules must be deterministic**: for a given entry or link, all validations any agent might run at **ANY POINT IN TIME MUST** result in the same execution.

 This gives us some constraints when designing validation rules: